alinmear/docker-conanexiles/README.md

 ## New Versioning introduced

 NOTE: After PR #12 i introduced versioning for this project.

-Before the pr we have the version 0.0.
-With the new multi instance setup (#12) we have the version 1.0.
+- Before the pr we have the version 0.0
+- With the new multi instance setup (#12) we have the version 1.0

+For Multiserver feature i added a redis instance.
+You can also run a single server setup without redis but there are some error msgs in the beginning of container startup; at the moment i can't avoid this, because i used a bash redis project (take a look at the submodules within the submodule folder) for communication to the redis server.

 ## Multi Instance Setup